Finsimco logo

 Risk Management: Identifying potential financial risks and implementing strategies to mitigate them.

 In essence, corporate finance is about internal decision-making and managing the financial health of an organization.
-It involves understanding the motivations behind financial choices and how these choices impact overall company performance.
+It is the strategic heartbeat of a single company, focused on answering one fundamental question: How do we best allocate our financial resources to create the most value?

 What is Investment Banking?